Manchester United defender Phil Jones has called for his teammates to produce an immediate reaction to Monday's defeat to Manchester City.

 “The title race is not over but we’re in a great position and the lads deserve an enormous amount of credit for putting us there.
 Hopefully we go [to Stoke] on Sunday, bounce back like we always do and go on to win the league.”

-“We’ve done that every time we’ve been a goal down this season,” he added.
+“We’ve done that every time we’ve been a goal down this season,” he said.

 “We’ve responded well.
 We don’t want to be in that situation but when it does happen we do brilliantly to get back in the game.
 We did that again and we were full of confidence and had the upper hand and we got stung by a late goal.